gdagstn/cellula/README.md

                        method = "AUC")
 ```

-Other methods are "Seurat", "UCell", and "ssGSEA".
+Other signature-based methods are `"Seurat"`, `"UCell"`, and `"ssGSEA"`.

+A reference-based method, `"Jaitin"`, is available.
+This method uses a matrix of
+gene expression as a reference, and then calculates the posterior probability
+for each cell in the `sce` object that its transcriptome matches any of the
+reference ones.
+The reference with the highest probability is selected as the
+best label.
+Importantly, for the "`Jaitin`" method it is possible to choose the
+`assay` to be used.
+If the user supplies a matrix of log-normalized counts as a
+reference, the `assay` argument should point to a similarly normalized data,
+e.g. `"logcounts"`.
+Finally, `"Jaitin"` is very slow but can be easily parallelized
+by supplying a `BPPARAM` object.

-This will create a column named "labels_AUC" (or anything else the user
+`assignIdentities()` will create a column named "labels_AUC" (or anything else the user
 determines using the `name` argument) in the `colData(sce)`.
 Assignments
 can be plotted: